PhilAndrew/JumpMicro/README.md

 * [Neo4j OGM](https://github.com/neo4j/neo4j-ogm) as the Object to Graph database mapper with a modified version for OSGi [Neo4J OGM OSGi](https://github.com/dkrizic/neo4j-ogm-osgi-demo).
 * [Dropwizard Metrics](http://metrics.dropwizard.io/) for recording Metrics of the running application to ensure health of your application using [Metrics-Scala](https://github.com/erikvanoosten/metrics-scala) for  metrics recording, [documentation here](https://github.com/erikvanoosten/metrics-scala/blob/master/docs/Manual.md) with documentation for [Akka Actos](https://github.com/erikvanoosten/metrics-scala/blob/master/docs/Actors.md), [Futures](https://github.com/erikvanoosten/metrics-scala/blob/master/docs/Futures.md), [all docs](https://github.com/erikvanoosten/metrics-scala/tree/master/docs) and [3rd party libraries](http://metrics.dropwizard.io/3.1.0/manual/third-party/).
 * Can run in a Docker container.

-Features can be added to individual MicroServices, the following features exist:

 * [Idris language](http://www.idris-lang.org/) compiles, runs and interacts on the JVM in the MicroService using [Idris-JVM](https://github.com/mmhelloworld/idris-jvm) to compile in the sbt project.

 ## SBT commands